 What about academic credit?

 All TC3 Disney students have the option of enrolling in BUAD 261- Walt Disney World College Program.
 BUAD 261 can be taken for 3 to 15 credits, depending on the student's major and to what extent the course can help to fulfill degree requirements.
 BUAD 261 can count as an unrestricted elective or as a BUAD elective.
 Or it may be substituted for a specific course(s).
 For example, a Hotel and Restaurant Management student may be able to substitute BUAD 261 for HRMG 102, HRMG 103, HRMG 213, or some elective courses.
 Similar possibilities are available for Business Administration and other majors.
 Advance planning and communication with an academic advisor and the TC3 Disney Coordinator are essential for students to maximize their credit opportunities.

-To earn BUAD 261 credit, students must successfully perform their work role, write several learning reflections essays, and complete one or more courses on-site at Disney, and perform volunteer community service.
-They submit regular learning reflection reports to the TC3 Disney Coordinator as well as a comprehensive summary report at the end of the program.
-Learning activities and assignments can be tailored to the number of credits selected by the student for BUAD 261.
+To earn BUAD 261 credit, students must successfully perform their work role, write several learning reflections essays, and complete one or more courses on-site at Disney (see below.)
+Learning activities and assignments will be tailored to the number of credits selected by the student for BUAD 261.

 Disney on-site courses:

 Disney offers numerous opportunities for on-site learning.
 Disney Collegiate courses are the equivalent of university courses and are endorsed for credit by the American Council on Education.
 Disney Seminar courses offer the unique opporunity to learn more about how the Walt Disney World Resort operates.
 Complete course descriptions are available through the Disney College Program.

 Tompkins Cortland online courses:

-Students may be able to complete a TC3 online course while in the College Program.
-Students who are thinking about this should realize that in addition to working full-time, many other activities will compete for their time and attention while living in Orlando.
+Students who are thinking about taking a TC3 online course in addition to BUAD 261 while at Disney should realize that in addition to working full-time, many other activities will compete for their time and attention while living in Orlando.
 Therefore, self-motivation and excellent time management skills are critically important for success in online courses while at Disney.